ProFormA/proformaxml/Whitepaper_Task.md

 ### The file element

 The file element includes or links a single file to a task.
-Each instance/file must have a (task) unique string in its “id” attribute (in order to reference this file within this task) and has to be classified using the “class” attribute with one of the following values:
+Each instance/file must have a (task) unique string in its <b>id</b> attribute (in order to reference this file within this task) and has to be classified using the <b>class</b> attribute with one of the following values:

--   “template”: The file is a template for students to be used as a starting point for their solution.
+-   <b>template</b>: The file is a template for students to be used as a starting point for their solution.
--   “library”: The file is a library to be used by students (and might also be required for tests).
+-   <b>library</b>: The file is a library to be used by students (and might also be required for tests).
--   “inputdata”: The file contains data which the algorithm of the students should work with.
+-   <b>inputdata</b>: The file contains data which the algorithm of the students should work with.
--   “instruction”: The file contains further instructions for handling the task, e.g. an UML activity diagram.
+-   <b>instruction</b>: The file contains further instructions for handling the task, e.g. an UML activity diagram.
--   “internal-library”: This file is not visible for students and holds libraries which are required for processing the tests within the system.
+-   <b>internal-library</b>: This file is not visible for students and holds libraries which are required for processing the tests within the system.
--   “internal”: This file is not visible for students and holds files which are required for processing the task/tests within the system.
+-   <b>internal</b>: This file is not visible for students and holds files which are required for processing the task/tests within the system.

 The information about how a file is used in a test is supplied by the test-configuration which uses a file (via its ID).
-Further details can be provided in the optional “comment” attribute.
+Further details can be provided in the optional <b>comment</b> attribute.
 The file itself can be embedded into the XML (recommended for shorter plain text files) or can be included in the ZIP-archive (recommended for binary files).
-If a file is embedded, the “type” attribute must be set to “embedded” and the text content of the element is the file content.
-The “filename“ attribute can be set to define a filename (e.g., for Java classes where the class name must be equal to the filename, it can also include a relative path).
+If a file is embedded, the <b>type</b> attribute must be set to “embedded” and the text content of the element is the file content.
+The <b>filename</b> attribute can be set to define a filename (e.g., for Java classes where the class name must be equal to the filename, it can also include a relative path).
 This attribute defines the name the file will have when it is executed.
 If the name is unimportant, a default name can be used.
-If a file is not embedded, the “type” attribute must be set to “file” and the text content of the element contain the filename within the task ZIP archive (which can be different from the filename attribute).
+If a file is not embedded, the <b>type</b> attribute must be set to “file” and the text content of the element contain the filename within the task ZIP archive (which can be different from the filename attribute).